 Can a bailiff force entry into the business premises?

-Certain types of bailiffs can force entry into a business premises but bailiffs are never allowed to force entry into a premises if the address they are attending is residential.
+Certain types of bailiffs can force entry into a business premises but bailiffs are never allowed to force entry into a premise if the address they are attending is residential.
 They can only forcefully enter a residential premises if they have previously entered or they are there to evict you from your premises.

 However, in most situations, bailiffs will not break into a business premises as their aim is to speak to the company director to ensure that they are aware of the debt and assess their affordability for repaying the debt.
 On the majority of occasions, if a bailiff cannot enter a property and the director is not in, they will return another day in business hours to try to speak to the director in person.